unavi-xyz/wired-protocol/social/README.md

 DWNs are built using [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)s and will sync their data with other DWNs.
-This allows you to make use of a public cloud-hosted DWN, while at the same time running your own local DWN to keep a backup of your data.
+This allows you, for example, to make use of a public cloud-hosted DWN, while at the same time running your own local DWN to keep a backup of your data.

 ## Moderation